MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 Max Scherzer, Nationals

 Scherzer leads the NL in ERA, WHIP and FIP with numbers that look otherworldly.
-He's currently in an eight-start run in which he has given up 10 runs and 24 hits in 61 innings, with 87 strikeouts.
-His ERA in that span is 0.89.
+He's currently in the midst of an eight-start run in which he has given up 10 runs and 24 hits in 61 innings.
+He has compiled 87 strikeouts and an ERA of 0.89 in that span.

-Scherzer might have the best pitch in baseball, a slider with a couple of variations that causes massive issues for hitters because of its late-darting nature.
+Scherzer might have the best pitch in baseball: a slider with a couple of variations that causes massive issues for hitters because of its late-darting nature.
 Opponents are hitting .081 (11-for-135) against it.
 Last season, he struck out 98 batters with his slider.
 He's already at 72 through 17 starts this season.

 Clayton Kershaw, Dodgers

-Kershaw has made a pretty good statement since the start of June that he's at worst No. 1a when it comes to being the best pitcher in baseball.
-He has pitched to a 1.90 ERA in seven starts, helped by a current stretch of 20 straight innings in which he has not given up an earned run.
+Since the start of June, Kershaw has made a pretty good case that he's at worst No. 1a when it comes to being the best pitcher in baseball.
+He has posted a 1.90 ERA in seven starts, helped by a current stretch of 20 straight innings in which he has not given up an earned run.
 In six of those seven starts, he gave up two runs or fewer.

-Much like with Scherzer, so much of the success is keyed by his slider.
+Much like with Scherzer, so much of Kershaw's success is tied to his slider.
 Opponents are 6-for-69 (.087) in at-bats ending against it in his past nine starts.
-They're missing on nearly half their swings against it.
+They're missing on nearly half of their swings against it.

 Gio Gonzalez, Nationals